 One gold leafed seedling among thousands from seed sown of our Blue Poppies.
-Fortunately fertile, we are at last able to offer a few of this first gold-leafed form of this type of Meconopsis.
 The leaves are most intense in spring and the flowers are a lovely amethyst.
 Like most, some are perennial and some are not.
 Save seed!
+Cannot be grown anywhere it gets hot and/or humid in the summer.

 One of the fabled Blue Poppies whose sky blue flowers in late spring hold people in thrall.
-This was known for years as the species betonicifolia but was reclassified in 2009.
-This perennial species is one of the easiest to grow, A good fertile moist soil that drains in bright to dappled to part shade is perfect while avoiding hot sun and dry.
+This perennial species is one of the easiest to grow, a good fertile moist soil that drains in bright to dappled to part shade is perfect while avoiding hot sun and dry.
+Cannot be grown anywhere it gets hot and/or humid in the summer.

 We've sold this before as the pink form of baileyi but now have the correct name.
 These are lovely 4-petaled flowers of a distinctive mauve pink and has proved to be a good perennial form.
 While it is in the Poppy family, it hates the sun and dry.
+Cannot be grown anywhere it gets hot and/or humid in the summer.
 Give this a moist well-drained rich soil in bright shade to morning sun.

 © Copyright 2015 Far Reaches Farm.